 |Certificates of Deposit|| ||$10000 for all terms|

-First State Bank offers several deposit products like savings accounts, checking accounts and CDs to give you many options to manage your money.
+First State Bank offers several deposit products including savings accounts, checking accounts and CDs to give you many options to manage your money.
 First State Bank does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-First State Bank's CD rates are fair compared to the national average.Back to Overview
+First State Bank's CD rates are fair in comparison to the average U.S. bank.Back to Overview

 Find a First State Bank Near Me

-First State Bank has 11 physical branches across the U.S.Back to Overview
+First State Bank has 11 physical branches in the U.S.Back to Overview